Kingsford-Group/vsbo/README.md

 To run SAASBO, please download the source codes: `git clone https://github.com/martinjankowiak/saasbo.git`.
 The dependencies required for SAASBO are already in the file `requirements.txt`.

-The fortran codes of MOPTA08 problem are included in this folder (mopta08_part1.zip, mopta08_part2.zip), please refer to https://gist.github.com/denis-bz/c951e3e59fb4d70fd1a52c41c3675187 for compiling it into python.
+To run MOPTA08 function, first decompress the file `mopta_libs.zip`.
+There are two libraries, `libmopta.so` and `moptafunc.so`, in this `.zip` file, please put them into the same folder of the running script.
+For detailed instruction on compiling these two `.so` files.

 The file "VSBO_class.py" implements the VS-BO algorithm, the file "Experiments_script.py" shows how to run VS-BO as well as other baselines except for SAASBO, the codes for running SAASBO is in saasbo_script.py, and the file "plot_script.py" contains codes for drawing the figures in the manuscript.